 Additive/Variant Analysis: This comment is additive to my argument.

-Contextualization: In my volunteer work with the Hospital Foundation, I’ve witnessed the challenges that our healthcare district faces in providing adequate services to our older residents.
-This is where older volunteers can support, not only their rural communities, but their own psycho-social wellbeing as they derive meaning and purpose from remaining engaged in hands-on volunteer work.
+Contextualization: In my volunteer work with the Hospital Foundation, I’ve witnessed our healthcare district's challenges in providing adequate services to our older residents.
+This is where more senior volunteers can support, not only their rural communities but their own psycho-social wellbeing as they derive meaning and purpose from remaining engaged in hands-on volunteer work.

 Comment 2: